-The International Baccalaureate (IB) Diploma Program is offered at Cayman International School to students in Grades 11 and 12.
+The International Baccalaureate (IB) Diploma Programme is offered at Cayman International School to students in Grades 11 and 12.
 Not all students will choose to participate in the program.
-However, the IB Diploma Program provides highly motivated students an opportunity to pursue a rigorous liberal arts type curriculum.
-Students who participate in the IB Diploma Program will be extremely well prepared for the rigors of university courses.
+However, the IB Diploma Programme provides highly motivated students an opportunity to pursue a rigorous liberal arts type curriculum.
+Students who participate in the IB Diploma Programme will be extremely well prepared for the rigors of university courses.
 The course requirements for the IB Diploma are equivalent to those of most universities.

 - Challenging classes that focus on writing, thinking and communicating

 - Understanding of the interdisciplinary aspects of learning

 - Rigorous and comprehensive education based on a global perspective

 - Opportunities for community involvement, leading to a well-rounded, compassionate person